SignaLink USB Technical Questions, Operating Tips,

 TOP

 Windows resets the SignaLink USB's software volume controls to incorrect positions - If the SignaLink's USB cable is unplugged or the default sound card in the computer is changed, Windows may reset the SignaLink's software volume controls to incorrect levels.
 The symptom for this problem is that the SignaLink USB was working perfectly, but now will not transmit.
-This issue can be resolved by manually setting the "Speaker" volume control back to maximum, and the "Wave" control to 50%, or by using the "QuickMix" utility to save and restore your volume control settings.
+This issue can be resolved by manually setting the "Speaker" volume control back to maximum, and the "Application" control to 50%.

 TOP